randyinla/SpeedChangeByLayer/README.md

 The script ends each layer change by resetting the fan speed back to the last fan speed found before the last layer affected.
 Fan speed changes are entered as a percentage of 100% [% of 255], not the original Cura speed or last found layer fan speed.
 Resetting fan speed: If the current layer originally had a speed of 50% [50% of 255 = 127.5 PWM number for the M106 command], then the fan speed will reset to that number at the end of the speed change

+# INSTALLATION:
+MAC:
+  1) Move SpeedChangeByLayer.py file into the scripts directory inside the Cura application (right-click app -> Show Package Contents:
+     Cura.app/Contents/Resources/plugins/plugins/PostprocessingPlugin/scripts/SpeedChangeByLayer.py
+  2) Restart Cura
+  3) Plugin can be found in Cura: Extensions -> Post Processing -> Modify G-Code Then click, "Add a script" and choose "Speed Change By Layer"

+WINDOWS:
+  1) I haven't installed a Cura plugin in Windows before.
+Will update this once I find out how.